WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics

 \end{itemize}

-\paragraph{Functional Implications of Perturbations.} Although \dataset evaluates static workflow representations, the perturbations are designed to reflect realistic failure modes with potential execution-level consequences.
-Missing steps may eliminate required actions, leading to incomplete or failed task execution.
-Compressed steps can merge distinct tool invocations or dependency boundaries, potentially altering execution order or granularity.
-In contrast, description changes preserve structural dependencies but may introduce semantic ambiguity.
-Our objective is to study how automatic metrics respond to these controlled degradations; evaluating their downstream execution impact is complementary future work.
+\textbf{Diagnostic mapping.} These three patterns are not redundant along the metric axis (the seven metrics named below are formally defined in Section~\ref{sec:metrics}). \textsc{Missing Steps} most distinctly stresses structural (Graph/Chain F1) and judgment-based metrics by reducing required nodes; \textsc{Compressed Steps} stresses both structural and ordering metrics (Kendall's $\tau$) by collapsing edges and reshuffling precedence; and \textsc{Description Changes} isolates lexical metrics (BLEU, GLEU) because graph topology is preserved by construction.
+This makes each perturbation type a controlled diagnostic for a different metric family (see Section~\ref{sec:quant_results}).

-To systematically study the impact of these issues on evaluation metrics, we apply each perturbation type at three severity levels \(\{10\%, 30\%, 50\%\}\) of the nodes in the golden workflow are affected as illustrated in Figure~\ref{fig:diff-percent-perturb}.
-These graded levels not only mimic realistic variations observed in practice but also allow us to probe the calibration of metrics, i.e., whether metric scores degrade proportionally with increasing perturbation severity.\\
+To study the impact of these issues on evaluation metrics, we apply each perturbation type at three severity levels \(\{10\%, 30\%, 50\%\}\) of the golden workflow (an illustration for \textsc{Missing Steps} appears as Figure~\ref{fig:diff-percent-perturb} in the appendix).
+These graded levels mimic realistic variations and let us probe metric calibration, i.e., whether scores degrade proportionally with severity.\\

-{\textbf{Perturbation Generation and Validation.}} For each workflow and perturbation configuration, we employ large language models to generate variants.
+{\textbf{Perturbation Generation and Validation.}} For each workflow and perturbation configuration, we employ LLMs (GPT-4o as the primary generator, with GPT-4.1 and o3-mini as fallbacks for variants that initially fail the static checks below) to generate variants.
 To ensure correctness, each variant undergoes automated static validation checks:

 \begin{itemize} [leftmargin=*, itemsep=2pt, parsep=0pt, topsep=2pt] \item \textbf{Node Count Consistency:} Given a golden workflow with 10 nodes, applying a 10\% removal perturbation must produce a workflow with precisely 9 nodes.
-Any deviation from this expected count is flagged as inconsistent.
-The nodes selected for removal are chosen randomly. \item \textbf{Change Count Verification:} For a $30\%$ perturbation, exactly $3$ nodes must be altered, either removed, compressed, expanded, or paraphrased.
-If fewer or more nodes are modified, the output is rejected.
-For removal and compression operations, the results are verified by comparing the number of nodes before and after the perturbation.
-For paraphrasing, we explicitly pass the specific nodes to be paraphrased to ensure that exactly the required number of nodes are modified. \end{itemize}
+Any deviation from this expected count is flagged as inconsistent. \item \textbf{Change Count Verification:} For a $30\%$ perturbation on a 10-node workflow, exactly $3$ nodes must be altered (removed, compressed, or paraphrased, depending on type).
+If fewer or more are modified, the output is rejected.
+For removal and compression, verification compares node counts before and after.
+For paraphrasing under the primary path, verification counts how many step descriptions changed; the LLM chooses which $N$ nodes to paraphrase under that constraint. \end{itemize}